pedro-moreira-ibm/bob_workshop_portugal/README.md

-# Bob Workshop Portugal: Hands-On Labs
+# watsonx Orchestrate & Bob Workshop Portugal: Hands-On Labs

 This repository is structured as a guided workshop path across watsonx Orchestrate, Bob, and then both together.